 - 1. Student productions provide opportunities for students to plan and coordinate activities related to the production of a play under directions of a faculty advisor.
 The cast is instructed in the art and technique of voice control and projection, stage poise, costumes and design, makeup, lighting, and similar techniques and skills.
 The plays are presented, with students and community residents invited and welcome. - 2.
-In winter the music department sponsors an annual shown during Music in Our Schools Month (MIOSM).
-Students present solo acts and/or group performances featuring vocal and instrumental talent, readings, dramatizations, etc. The show is presented in the evening with students and community residents invited and welcome.
+In winter, the music department sponsors an annual showcase.
+Students present solo acts and/or group performances featuring vocal and instrumental talent.
+The show is presented in the evening with students and community residents invited and welcome.